dahlbyk/posh-git/README.md

 ```

 ### Installing posh-git via Chocolatey
-If you have PowerShell version 2 or are having issues using Install-Module with PowerShell version 3 or 4, you can use [Chocolatey](https://chocolatey.org) to install posh-git.
+If you are having issues using Install-Module with PowerShell version 3 or 4, you can use [Chocolatey](https://chocolatey.org) to install posh-git.
 If you don't have Chocolatey, you can install it from the [Chocolately Install page](https://chocolatey.org/install).
 With Chocolatey installed, execute the following command to install posh-git:
 ```